polakowo/vectorbt/README.md

 vectorbt is a backtesting library on steroids - it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze trading strategies at speed and scale :fire:

-In contrast to conventional libraries, vectorbt tries to represent trading data as nd-arrays.
+In contrast to conventional libraries, vectorbt represents trading data as nd-arrays.
 This enables superfast computation using vectorized operations with NumPy and non-vectorized but compiled operations with Numba, for example, for hyperparameter optimization.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
-Due to its high performance, vectorbt is able to process large amounts of data without GPU or parallelization (both are work in progress), and enable the user to interact with data-hungry widgets without significant delays.
+Due to high performance, vectorbt is able to process large amounts of data even without GPU and parallelization (both are work in progress), and enable the user to interact with data-hungry widgets without significant delays.

 With vectorbt you can